Chronology of key events:

 2006 April - A curfew, imposed during the violence of 1972, is lifted.

 2006 September - The last major rebel group, the Forces for National Liberation (FNL), and the government sign a ceasefire at talks in Tanzania.
+Sporadic clashes recur over the next two years.

 2007 February - UN shuts down its peacekeeping mission and refocuses its operations on helping with reconstruction.